cu-numcomp/spring23-community-mirnama/proposal.md

 It supports univariate and multivariate polynomials and orthogonal polynomials such as Legendre, Chebyshev, and Laguerre polynomials.
-In addition to polynomial manipulation, 'numpy.polynomial' includes functions for solving polynomial equations, such as 'polyroots' for finding the roots of a polynomial, 'polyint' Computes the indefinite integral of a polynomial. and 'polydiv' for performing polynomial long division ...etc.*
+In addition to polynomial manipulation, 'numpy.polynomial' includes functions for solving polynomial equations, such as 'polyroots' for finding the roots of a polynomial, 'polyint' Computes the indefinite integral of a polynomial. and 'polydiv' for performing polynomial long division ..etc.*

 ### Stats